MadhavBahl/Appathon-Portal/README.md

 # App-A-Thon Portal

-This is the official repository for App-A-Thon portal
+This is the official repository for App-A-Thon Judgement Portal

-## Database Schema

-* Name 1,2,3 --

-* Roll Number --

-* Leader email id

-* Team name --

-* Product Name --

-* Description --

-* GitHub Link/ Drive Link

-**Note :** The Teams page is hardcoded